unifiedstreaming/fmp4-ingest/ingest_spec.md

 ```
 in case of a disconnect during the segment POST operation, the segment MUST be retransmitted.

 5. The live encoder MAY send an updated version of the manifest, this manifest cannot override current settings and relative paths    or break currently running and incoming POST requests.
-The updated manifest can only be slightly different from the one that was send    previously.
+The updated manifest can only be slightly different from the one that was send    previously, e.g. introduce new segments available or event messages.
 The updated manifest SHOULD be send using a PUT request instead of a POST request.
 6. The encoder or ingest source MUST handle any error or failed authentication responses received from the media processing entity such as 403 (forbidden), 400 bad request, 415 unsupported media type
 7. In case of a 412 not fullfilling conditions or 415 unsupported media type, the live source/encoder MUST resend the manifest and init segment.
 8. The encoder or ingest source MUST start a new HTTP POST segment request with the media segment corresponding to the segments listed in the manifest.
 The payload MAY start with the header boxes ftyp and moov, followed by segments wich consist of combination of moof and mdat boxes.
 Note that the ftyp, and moov boxes (in this order) MAY be sent with each request, especially if the encoder must reconnect because the previous POST request was terminated prior to the end of the stream with a 412 or 415 message.
 Resending the moov and ftyp boxes allows the receiving entitity to recover the init segment.